ISUgenomics/bioinformatics-workbook/Appendix/HPC/ssh-shortcuts.md

 ## Shortcuts for SSH hosts

 Are you tired of typing full length host-names while connecting via SSH?
 Do you frequently `scp` files from one server to another and have to lookup what the host-names are?
-Do you want to `rsync` between local and remote host easily with a a simple command?
+Do you want to `rsync` between local and remote host easily with a simple command?
 Then, read-on.

 The hard-way: